adamchris1992/ffxivsplat/Presets/Alliance Raids/Thaleia.md

 # In Progress - Mostly done, but hoping to learn a bit on map effects for the first and last fight.
+Still need a couple more runs to see if certain attacks have different combinations.